BMW 5 Series (E28): Petrol

 518: Sold only in some European markets where it suited local tax categories, the 518 was the lowest specification model which used a four-cylinder engine with a carburetor.
 Factory performance figures for the manual transmission cars are a top speed of 164 km/h and 0–100 km/h acceleration in 14.0 seconds.

 518i: The base model in Japan and some European countries, the 518i used a fuel-injected four-cylinder engine.
 Factory performance figures for the manual transmission cars are a top speed of 175 km/h and 0–100 km/h acceleration in 12.6 seconds.
-This version was not sold in Germany until the 1984 facelift, when it replaced the carburetted 518.
+This version was not sold in West Germany until the 1984 facelift, when it replaced the carburetted 518.

 520i: A mid-range model with the smallest of the available six-cylinder engines.
 Factory performance figures for the manual transmission cars are a top speed of 190 km/h and 0–100 km/h acceleration in 11.4 seconds.

-525e / 528e: The 525e (called 528e in North America and Japan) uses a 2.7-litre 6-cylinder M20 petrol engine which is optimised for fuel economy and torque at low engine speed, rather than the traditional high revving characteristics of BMW straight-six engines.
+525e / 528e: The 525e (called 528e in North America and Japan) uses a longer stroke 2.7-litre version of the 6-cylinder M20 petrol engine, is optimised for fuel economy and torque at low engine speed rather than the traditional high revving characteristics of BMW straight-six engines.
 The "e" stands for the Greek letter eta, for economy.
 According to BMW, the 525e is more fuel efficient than the 520i, which has the same rated power of 92 kW.
 Since many markets tax cars based on engine displacement, the eta's larger engine meant that it was not suitable everywhere.
 The model was expressly developed with the American market in mind.
 BMW's corporate average fuel economy was at risk of not meeting requirements by 1984, primarily due to higher sales of their bigger, more expensive cars in the early 1980s.
 In Austria, the 525e was detuned to 88 kW.